whoward/docs/markdown/tutorials/python.md

 pip install selenium pytest pytest-xdist sauceclient
 ```

-Note that you must have [pip installed]
+Note that you must have [pip installed](https://pip.pypa.io/en/latest/installing.html).
-(https://pip.pypa.io/en/latest/installing.html).
 Also note that `sauceclient` does not yet support Python 3.

 ### Running a Test
 Let's get started with the simplest thing we can imagine.
 Let's make